What to Expect when Whale Watching in Costa Rica

 Nicoya Peninsula

-Like the Guanacaste coastline to the north, the Nicoya Peninsula isn't well known for whale watching tours, although you'll certainly see both whales and dolphins in the ocean here.
-But, again, it's the humpback whales and bottlenose, spinner, and common dolphins in play off the Nicoya Peninsula.
-You might well see something if you're on a boat trip out of Santa Teresa, Montezuma, or Tambor.
+Like Guanacaste to the north, the Nicoya Peninsula isn't well known for whale watching tours, although you'll certainly see both whales and dolphins in the ocean here.
+Again, it's the humpback whales and dolphins in play off the Nicoya Peninsula.
+If you're on a boat trip out of Santa Teresa, Montezuma, or Tambor, you might well see something.

-The Manuel Antonio/Quepos area is an excellent place for whale and dolphin watching.
-Again, this stretch of coastline is fertile ground for migrating humpbacks from both north and south and the three species of dolphin found everywhere.
+The Manuel Antonio/Quepos area is a great place for whale and dolphin watching.
+Again, this stretch of coastline is fertile ground for migrating humpbacks from both north and south, as well as the three species of dolphin found everywhere.

-In addition to the humpbacks, you can spot pilot whales, pseudo-orcas whales, bottlenose dolphins, spinner dolphins, spotted dolphins, common dolphins, and rough-toothed dolphins.
+In addition to the humpbacks, you can spot pilot whales, pseudo-orcas whales, and all types of dolphins.
 Organized dolphin and whale-watching tours depart daily.

 The Caribbean side of Costa Rica doesn't see as much whale and dolphin action as the Pacific, but they're there.
 You'll only see bottlenose dolphins on this side of the country, while Atlantic whales use the waters off Tortuguero after migrating down from Newfoundland and Greenland for the winter.
-So again, here, it's not so much about specific whale watching tours, but if you're out on the water, you might see something.
+Again, here it's not so much about specific whale watching tours, but if you're out on the water, you might see something.

 Is Costa Rica good for whale watching?

-Costa Rica is excellent for whale watching, with the most extended humpback watching season globally.
+Costa Rica is excellent for whale watching, with the most extended humpback watching season in the world.
 In addition, other whales come and go, while many species of dolphins live year-round in Costa Rican waters.

 What time of year can you see whales in Costa Rica?